Baseball Jeopardy: Searching for questionsby Matt Hunter

 This wasn't groundbreaking analysis.
 In fact, it wasn't analysis at all—it was reflection.
 But reflection can be valuable.
 Reflection leads to interesting questions, such as the questions that I asked above, and interesting questions lead to interesting answers.
 It's important to reflect on statistics that we use often, or not so often, to determine what we're really trying to answer.
 Because once we understand the question, we can adjust the stat or find a new one.

-Matt writes for Beyond the Box Score and the Hardball Times.
-You can contact him via Twitter @MHunterYGY or email.
+Matt writes for FanGraphs, Beyond the Box Score, and the Hardball Times.
+You can contact him via Twitter @MRHBaseball or email.